HydroToxin/magicbox-enhanced/README.md

 - Hidden non-functional and unknown modules.
 - Enhanced user interfaces.
 - New features include support for the DHT22 sensor and digitally switchable power strips (e.g., Gembird Silvershield) for real-time display of sensor values on the dashboard.
+- Added Turbo and Stimulus
+- Migrate to Bootstrap 5
 ## Roadmap:

-- Migration to Ruby 3.x and Rails 7.x.
+- ~~Migration to Ruby 3.x and Rails 7.x.~~
 - Integration of Rubocop for code quality assurance.
-- Consolidation and refactoring of the code.
+- ~~Consolidation and refactoring of the code.~~
 - Migration for operation on a 64-bit operating system.
 Currently, the system runs only on a 32-bit OS.
 I was unable to get it running on a 64-bit system because some gems, such as the rpi_gpio gem, couldn't compile natively.
 However, with some effort, it should be possible.
 - Simplify installation and add Docker support.

 ## Future Features:

-- Tracking and management of fertilizers.
-- Watering plan overview with information about genetics, water, and fertilizer usage.
 - AI-assisted support through ChatGPT for monitoring growth and watering plans and intervening when issues arise.
-- Alerting functionality with SMS delivery.
 - Smartphone-optimized web app for mobile access.
 - Support for expanders like the MCP23017 to connect additional devices or sensors.